LIFE ChemBee Ambassadors for Europe

 Founded in 1994, the Swedish Consumers’ Association is a federation of 21 member organisations in Sweden.
 We represent the interests of Swedish consumers at national, regional and international level.
 We are active members of the European consumer organisation BEUC, Consumers International and ANEC – the European Consumer Voice in Standardisation.

-DetoxED is a start-up created in Gdansk 2016 that provides solutions for determining the presence of endocrine disruptors, estimating exposure and providing individual recommendations for reducing it.
-This project will use the Check(ED) Yourself application developed in the framework of the Interreg project NonHazCity.
+DetoxED, a pioneering start-up founded in Gdansk, Poland, in 2016, that provides solutions for determining the presence of endocrine disruptors, estimating exposure and providing individual recommendations for reducing it.
+This project uses the advanced CheckED application, developed by DetoxED within the LIFE ChemBee and Interreg NonHazCity 3 projects, to empower individuals with science-backed insights for a healthier, toxin-free life.

 Yesil Cember has been training Turkish and Arabic speakers to become environmental and food ambassadors for almost 15 years, has run projects with many households on environmental topics (energy saving, waste reduction, healthy eating) and has extensive experience in developing educational materials and courses.